 - Check delivery

-Costs often increase with the frequency in which employees are paid.
-Every pay period, there are costs for checks to be sent out, whether they are manual or electronic.
-If the cost of doing this per person is $2 each pay period and you have 20 employees to pay bi-weekly, that is $4 per month (some months $6).
+Payroll costs often increase with the frequency in which employees are paid.
+Every pay period, there are costs for checks to be sent out, whether they are paper checks or electronic.
+If the cost of doing this per person is $2 each pay period and the total number of employees you pay bi-weekly is 20, that is $4 per month (some months $6).
 If employees are paid weekly, that cost is now at least $8 per month.
 Multiply that by 20 employees and the cost is $80 or $160 per month.
+When you look at it from that perspective, it comes as no surprise that so many have looked for alternatives after TSheets pricing increased, even though they were already Quickbooks users.

-Direct deposit provides a convenient perk for employees and employers, but it is an additional cost.
+Direct deposit is a convenient employer and employee benefit, but it is an additional cost.
 Setting up the direct deposit and other variables add to monthly costs, in addition to any direct deposits of employer fees.

-One of the biggest costs for employers in relation to payroll is having different locations and states.
-Each state has its own tax laws, which makes things tricky to navigate.
-When using a payroll provider, things may be a little easier, but the costs could exponentially increase.
+One of the biggest payroll costs for employers is having different locations and states.
+Each state has its own local tax laws, which makes things tricky to navigate.
+When using a payroll provider, things may be a little easier, but the payroll expenses could exponentially increase.

 Payroll and its nuances need dedicated experts to successfully handle things.
 You can hire a bookkeeper, which is someone who can handle your payroll process, but you’re looking at about $75,000 a year if they are an employee on staff.

 An online payroll service provider solves the problem of knowing the tax laws, making the correct deductions, and handling all payments, filings, and other payroll items you may not have realized you needed.
-This may actually be the most cost-effective option that can help your business stay in compliance and scale as you need.
+This may actually be the most cost-effective option that can help small business owners stay in compliance and scale as needed.

-When considering the overall costs, time, and manpower needed, think about the tasks, the number of employees you have, and the type of service you will need.
-A service like Homebase makes things easier with its payroll system for hourly teams.
+When considering the overall payroll costs, time, and manpower needed, think about the tasks, the number of employees you have, and the type of service you will need.
+Payroll software like Homebase makes things easier with its payroll system for hourly teams.

 With an employee app that makes information accessible at the click of a button and a painless process that easily converts timesheets into hours and wages, everything can be processed on time with no hassle.